sashkaocho/lightspeed-test-task/README.md

 # Lightspeed Test Task

 This repository contains a full-stack project for the Lightspeed Test Task with separate frontend and backend modules.
-It leverages Docker, Docker Compose, and Node.js technologies to build, run, and test the application.
+It uses Docker, Docker Compose, and Node.js technologies to build, run, and test the application.
 The frontend is built using **Vue 3**, **Vite**, and **TypeScript**, while the backend is developed using **Express.js**.

 ## Project Structure